pkt-cash/pkt-docs/docs/code_of_conduct.md

   2) Not reading the rules is not an excuse for breaking the rules.

-  3) No speculation, price discussion, or OTC trading allowed here.
+  3) No speculation, price discussion, or OTC trading allowed of designated areas.

   4) This is a place to build the community and create a positive dialogue amongst Pkteers.
   If the conversation turns negative, the moderators reserves the right to ban or block anyone.
 A person will not be banned for a single